-- x = "flowSet", f = "factor", drop = "ANY" Split a flowSet by a factor variable.
+x = "flowSet", f = "factor", drop = "ANY" Split a flowSet by a factor variable.
 Length of f needs to be the same as length (x).
-The optional argument drop works in the usual way, in that it removes empty levels from the factor before splitting. - x = "flowSet", f = "character", drop = "ANY" Coerce f to a factor and split on that. - x = "flowSet", f = "numeric", drop = "ANY" Coerce f to a factor and split on that. - x = "flowSet", f = "list", drop = "ANY" Split a flowSet by a list of filterResults (as typically returned by filtering operations on a flowSet).
+The optional argument drop works in the usual way, in that it removes empty levels from the factor before splitting.

+- x = "flowSet", f = "character", drop = "ANY" Coerce f to a factor and split on that. - x = "flowSet", f = "numeric", drop = "ANY" Coerce f to a factor and split on that. - x = "flowSet", f = "list", drop = "ANY" Split a flowSet by a list of filterResults (as typically returned by filtering operations on a flowSet).
 The length of the list has to be equal to the length of the flowSet and every list item needs to be a filterResult of equal class with the same parameters.
 Instead of returning a list, the additional logical argument codeflowSet makes the method return an object of class flowSet.
 The optional population argument takes a character vector indicating the subpopulations to use for splitting (as identified by the population name in the filterDetails slot).
-Alternatively, this can be a list of characters, in which case the population argument implies common population names for allfilterResults in the list and there will be an error if this is not the case.
+Alternatively, this can be a list of characters, in which case the populations for each list item are collapsed into one flowFrame.
+Note that using the population argument implies common population names for allfilterResults in the list and there will be an error if this is not the case.